willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 ---

-# Minimum PC hardware compatibility guidelines
+# Minimum PC hardware guidelines

 **NOTE:** guidelines for development PCs are higher than those for consumers' PCs running mixed reality apps.